 In Shareholder Representative Services LLC v.
-RSI Holdco, LLC, the Court of Chancery upheld a provision in a merger agreement that precluded the buyer from using the seller's pre-merger attorney-client privileged communications in a post-closing dispute.39 The Court had previously addressed the issue in Great Hill Equity Partners IV, LP v.
-SIG Growth Equity Fund I, LLLP, which held that privileges over attorney-client communications transfer to the surviving company unless the seller takes affirmative action to prevent it.40
+RSI Holdco, LLC, the Court of Chancery upheld a provision in a merger agreement that precluded the buyer from using the seller's pre-merger attorney-client privileged communications in a post-closing dispute.
+45 The Court had previously addressed the issue in Great Hill Equity Partners IV, LP v.
+SIG Growth Equity Fund I, LLLP, which held that privileges over attorney-client communications transfer to the surviving company unless the seller takes affirmative action to prevent it.
+46 In RSI Holdco, the seller negotiated for a provision in the merger agreement